Automating your work using customer intents

 Each time a new customer message arrives, we take a guess at figuring out the customer's intent.
 Intents include:

 - and many others

-Intent detection supports 104 languages, so even if the customer is writing over to you in another language, we can detect the keywords and trigger the rule!
+Intent detection supports the 16 most common languages (see below for list of languages), so even if the customer is writing over to you in another language, we can detect the keywords and trigger the rule!

 Intents can be used to automate your ticket processing workflow.
 Here is how.

 Common use cases

 Even if customer intents are automatically detected on all customer messages, they do not trigger automated actions by themselves.
 In fact, intents are just additional information embedded within rules and the best way to think about intents is to consider them as automated, optimized triggers in rules.